 Example: Sam is charged with and later convicted of aggravated robbery.
 Colorado law states that aggravated robbery is a Class 3 felony and is also an extraordinary risk crime.
 Normally, Sam could be sentenced with 4 – 12 years in prison under typical Class 3 felony rules.
 However, because his charge is an extraordinary risk crime, his maximum sentence increases to a possible 16 years in prison.

-There are 10 types of misdemeanors identified as extraordinary risk crimes in Colorado.
+5 types of misdemeanors identified as extraordinary risk crimes in Colorado include:

-- Misdemeanor failure to register as a sex offender, as described in section 18-3-412.5
+- Misdemeanor failure to register as a sex offender, as described in CRS 18-3-412.5

-- Misdemeanor invasion of privacy for sexual gratification, as described in section 18-3-405.6
+- Misdemeanor invasion of privacy for sexual gratification, as described in CRS 18-3-405.6

-Misdemeanor crimes are those offenses that are deemed less serious than felonies but more serious than petty offenses in Colorado.
+Misdemeanor crimes are offenses deemed less serious than felonies but more serious than petty offenses in Colorado.

 Regular misdemeanor offenses are classified as follows: